 If you’re just learning about the possibilities of conservation technology, or exploring new ways to incorporate it into your work, you’ll want to check out our Tech Tutors series, which answers the “How do I do that?” questions from our community through quick tutorials and live Q&A sessions!
 The first three seasons have covered topics like getting started with machine learning, choosing the right camera traps, collaborating on conservation tech projects, considering ethics in your work, using tools like Megadetector and Wildlife Insights, and more.
 You can also find all three seasons on our Youtube channel.

-And in 2020, we introduced a hands-on way to learn about conservation tech with our first virtual course, Build Your Own Data Logger, an interactive and comprehensive program that will guides you through every step of building and deploying custom hardware using the Arduino platform, is now available on WILDLABS and on Youtube.
+And in 2020, we introduced a hands-on way to learn about conservation tech with our first virtual course, Build Your Own Data Logger.
+This interactive and comprehensive program that guides you through every step of building and deploying custom hardware using the Arduino platform is now available on WILDLABS and on Youtube.

 Sharing Experiences with WILDLABS

-Our editorial content showcases the wide variety of experiences and expertise within our community.
-Case studies and interviews will allow you to learn directly from other conservation tech users and makers, while thematic series like our Technical Difficulties Editorial Series delve deeper into important discussions that impact our community on a larger level.
+We're so excited to see what stories our community shares on our new platform.
+Likewise, we're excited to expand our own editorial content to showcase even more voices and experiences through insightful pieces that resonate with our community's interests, discussions, and needs.
+Our case studies and interviews will allow you to learn directly from other conservation tech users and makers, while thematic series like our Technical Difficulties Editorial Series delve deeper into important discussions that impact our community on a larger level.

 You can also get an overview of our community's work in our Annual Reports, found here.